Value System of God & Theology Q&A

 Coming to a common value system will eliminate conflicts in relationship.

 Our native value systems seek to benefit ourselves and therefore there will be in conflict over the beneficiary.
-God's value system of sacrificial love for the benefit of others is the only value system that can avoid conflict.
+The value system of God which is sacrificial love for the benefit of others is the only value system that can avoid conflict.
 However, learning to incorporate it fully into living is a life-long effort.

 When offenses happen between people, restoration of relationship must be made through forgiveness.